Praveen Chakravarty: Career

-Praveen Chakravarty started his career with IBM in Japan and subsequently moved to Microsoft.
-He switched to investment banking in New York and San Francisco, after receiving his MBA from Wharton.
-Chakravarty moved to India to set up Thomas Weisel's India operations and 2 years later, captured headlines in a high-profile move to BNP Paribas as Managing Director with his entire team from Thomas Weisel.
+Praveen Chakravarty started his career with IBM in Japan and moved to Microsoft.
+He switched to investment banking in New York and San Francisco, after receiving his MBA from Wharton School.
+Chakravarty moved to India to set up Thomas Weisel's India operations and 2 years later, captured headlines in a high-profile move to BNP Paribas as managing director with his entire team from Thomas Weisel.
 4 years later, in a sudden move that caught everyone by surprise, he joined Nandan Nilekani's team at Aadhaar.

 He is a co-founder of Mumbai Angels and is ranked among the top five angel investors in the country by a survey.
 He was also a contributing editor at BloombergQuint where he hosted a popular monthly column called "Noise To Signal".

 Chakravarty has served on many corporate boards.
 He was the founding board member of many successful startups.

 He then became a scholar in a think tank and published extensive research on India's economic divergence among its states.

 Chakravarty is a prolific writer on India's political economy and has co-authored articles with former Prime Minister Dr.Manmohan Singh and former Finance Minister P.Chidambaram.

-He was a founding trustee of the respected data journalism non-profit, IndiaSpend and was a board member of legislative research firm, PRS Legislative.
+He was a founding trustee of the data journalism non-profit, IndiaSpend and was a board member of legislative research firm, PRS Legislative.